 “Spend your life to build a church that does not live like the world.”
 This was John Piper’s invitation to Christian leaders at the Together for the Gospel conference back in 2008 during a message entitled “How the Supremacy of Christ Creates Radical Christian Sacrifice.”
 This is what Pastor John said.

 I want to put it in a wider context for what my heart is for this moment and this conference.
 I don’t come here for nothing.
 I want something.
 I want you to do something.
 I want this world to be rocked by your lives.
 So I will tell you what I am praying, what I want to happen.
-And I think the brothers with me would agree who lead this conference.
+And I think the brothers who lead this conference with me would agree.